 The donor hairs come from the scalp which, when transplanted into the eyebrows, continue to grow for a lifetime and therefore need to be trimmed typically once a month.
 To provide a natural appearance, the hairs are transplanted primarily one and occasionally two at a time, the natural way eyebrow hairs grow.
 This is a very delicate procedure, requiring perfect placement of these hairs into tiny (half-millimeter) incisions that are angled at just the right direction and positioned to mimic natural growth.
 The use of all-microscopically dissected grafts allows their placement into the smallest possible incisions so as to minimize scarring and damage to already existing hairs.
 These grafts are obtained by one of two techniques, both those in which Dr. Epstein has extensive experience: FUE (follicular unit extraction) whereby each graft is removed one at a time; and FUG (follicular unit grafting) where the grafts are all dissected under microscopes from a single donor “strip” in the back of the head.
 FUG is more popular particularly in women, but for men who wish to have the ability to shave their head and or know that there is no linear fine line scar, the FUE technique is preferable.

-A procedure typically involves the placement of 50 to as many as 325 hairs into each eyebrow, depending upon the existing amount of hair and the desired size and density.
-Performed usually under a mild oral sedative, the 2 hour procedure is essentially painless, as is the recovery period.
+A procedure performed by Dr. Epstein typically involves the placement of 50 to as many as 350 hairs into each eyebrow, depending upon the existing amount of hair and the desired size and density.
+Performed usually under a mild oral sedative, the 2 to 4 hour procedure is essentially painless, as is the recovery period.

 For the first 2 to 4 days after the procedure, tiny crusts are around each transplanted hair.
 By 3 to 5 days, other than some occasional mild pinkness which fades out by the first week, patients are able to return to normal activities without any sign of having had a procedure.